gsoft-inc/wl-squide/docs/guides/use-feature-flags.md

 }
 ```

-Finally, open the host application code again and update the `App` component to utilize the `AppRouter` component's `onCompleteRegistrations` handler to [complete the module registrations](../reference/registration/completeRemoteModuleRegistrations.md) with the feature flags:
+Finally, open the host application code again and update the `App` component to utilize the `AppRouter` component's `onCompleteRegistrations` handler to [TBD](../reference/registration/completeRemoteModuleRegistrations.md) with the feature flags:

 ```tsx !#27-32,39 host/src/App.tsx
 import { useState, useCallback } from "react";